SysKitTeam/docs-insights/get-to-know-insights/farms-screen.md

 ---
-title: SysKit Insights Farms Screen
-description: >-
-  Detailed overview farms and servers that are being tracked.
+description: Detailed overview farms and servers that are being tracked.
 Also, different options on how to add a new farm or a server into existing farm.
-author: Tomislav Sirovec
-date: 28/02/2018
 ---

 # Farms Screen